Spain scraps value-added tax on staple foods in aid package - NewsBreak

 Spain scraps value-added tax on staple foods in aid package

-Spain on Tuesday announced a new series of measures including scrapping valued-added tax on staple food , such as bread and milk, and is extending rent and eviction controls to help ease the economic crisis caused by Russia’s war in Ukraine.
+MADRID (AP) — Spain on Tuesday announced a new series of measures including scrapping valued-added tax on staple food, such as bread and milk, and is extending rent and eviction controls to help ease the economic crisis caused by Russia’s war in Ukraine.

 Prime Minister Pedro Sánchez announced the measures in an end-of-year speech.
 The government said it would also cut VAT on cooking oil and pasta from 10% to 5%.
 Fish and meat products were excluded from the tax reductions.